zzh Multiprotocol RF Stick (CC2652R1 - External Antenna)

 - SMA antenna port for an external antenna of your choice

 Think of it as an upgrade to the ubiquitous CC2531 USB Sticks commonly used for Zigbee tinkering.
 CC2652 has a much beefier processor, more memory and a sane free compiler that should enable easier development compared to the old 8051 based CC2530/1 devices.

 A portion of each sale will be donated to @Koenkk to support his work on Zigbee2mqtt and the public firmware images used by zzh and many other projects.

 What is included?

-Each order contains a fully assembled and tested PCBA along with a plastic enclosure and a small antenna.
+Each order contains a fully assembled and tested PCBA along with a plastic enclosure and an antenna.
 An optional debug adapter kit of parts (requires assembly) can also be purchased.
 Please refer to the listing photos.